 Hi!
 I'm Fallon, co-founder and director of EdenAcres.
 I also get the opportunity to engage in my true passion - teaching outdoors - as one of our Forest School instructors. over the past 10 years I've worked in sustainability and outdoor education and nonprofit leadership.
 I've had the joy of collaborating with organizations such as Swallowtail School & Farm, FG Community Alternative Learning Center, Roots & Shoots, FG Community School, & Centro Cultural to develop and teach youth programs.
 I also teach sustainability education courses at Pacific University.
 I have a deep passion for the natural world and love to share this love of our beautiful world with others.

-I grew up in Connecticut and studied Ecology at the University of Maine.
-After graduating I worked as an outdoor educator in Minnesota, Colorado, California and now in Oregon.
-I enjoy spending my free time outdoors, whether that is rock climbing, backpacking, identifying plants, or teaching others about the natural world.
+I grew up in Connecticut and studied Ecology and Environmental Science at the University of Maine.
+I've worked as an outdoor educator all over the United States from Minnesota teaching urban ecology and guiding wilderness canoe trips to Colorado leading educational activities high in the San Juan Mountains, and California at an outdoor school in the Sierra Nevada Mountains where I worked alongside birds of prey teaching conservation.
+I am happy to call Oregon my home now and where I continue to enjoy teaching and playing outside whether that is rock climbing, identifying plants, or sharing my passion for the natural world with others.
 My favorite bird is the Great Blue Heron, and my favorite book is A Sand County Almanac.

 I grew up across the mountain west - from the dense forests of Oregon to the deserts of New Mexico.
 From a young age, I had an interest in playing outside that led to a passion for the environment and outdoor recreation.
 After earning my degree in environmental science from the University or Oregon in Eugene, I took life on the road and spent several years working for the National Park Service as a ranger in parks across the country.
 I hope to someday complete the entire Oregon section of the Pacific Crest Trail.